Organize your stay Saudi Arabia

 Mandatory vaccination Mandatory vaccination Saudi Arabia

-Make sure your vaccination record is up to date before your trip.
-As a reminder, the mandatory vaccines are for chickenpox, DTP, measles and polio.
-It is recommended to be up to date with your Covid-19 vaccination schedule, but it is not mandatory to enter the country (at the time of writing, December 2022).
-Hepatitis A and hepatitis B vaccines are also recommended.
-Meningococcal B vaccine is required for anyone participating in Hajj or Umrah.
-Yellow fever vaccine is mandatory if you are coming from an infected area.
+Make sure your vaccination record is up to date before you travel.
+As a reminder, the mandatory vaccinations are for chickenpox, DTP, measles and polio.
+It is recommended that you are up to date with your Covid-19 vaccination schedule, but this is not compulsory for entry into the country.
+Vaccination against hepatitis A and B is also recommended.
+Meningococcal B vaccine is required for all Hajj and Umra participants.
+Yellow fever vaccination is compulsory if you are arriving from a contaminated area.

 Rabies has been eradicated in Saudi Arabia.
-The risk is very low and only exists in case of a bite by a wild animal.
+The risk is very low, and only exists in the event of a bite by a wild animal.

 Security Security Saudi Arabia